Official Fact Sheet

 The Archdiocese of Hartford welcomes and affirms all cultures, ethnic groups and faith backgrounds.
 The rate of racial diversity in the Catholic schools is 21% and the Hispanic ethnicity is 12%.
 According to the National Catholic Educational Association, NCEA, the rate of racial diversity in Catholic schools nationally is 21% and the Hispanic ethnicity is 17.8%.
 In New England the rates in Catholic schools are 21% racial diversity and 10.7% Hispanic ethnicity.
 Of the total 10,561 students enrolled in our Catholic schools, 71% are Roman Catholic, 20% come from other faith backgrounds, and 9% unknown.
 The Archdiocese of Hartford enrolls approximately 130 international students from several countries in 11 of the schools.

 Professional Staff (Pre-K-12)

-Student/Teacher ratio – Elementary/Middle School = 11 to 1 (including part-time)
+Student/Teacher ratio – Elementary/Middle School = 10 to 1

-Student/Teacher ratio – Secondary School = 7 to 1 (including part-time)
+Student/Teacher ratio – Secondary School = 14 to 1

-Student/Full-time Teacher ratio – Secondary School = 8 to 1
+Overall Student/Teacher ratio – Secondary School = 11 to 1